FSoft-AI4Code/prompts-for-coding-tasks/README.md

 ------------------------------------------------------------------------------------------------------------

 ## Prompt 3 Code translate
-Translate the following Python code snippet to Rust:
+Translate the code snippet given from Python to Rust.
+Highlight the parts that need to be changed to make the code work in Rust.

+Code:
 ```python
 def factorial(n):
     if n == 0: